What is Plantar Fasciitis?

 The first thing to find out is if you experience any Calcaneal Deviation or not as you walk/run.
 Calcaneal Deviation is when you walk/run, your ankles will have a tendency to roll inwards towards each other and onto your arches, putting a lot of pressure on the inside edge of your feet.

-A great option to start with to help with plantar fasciitis relief is our Ghost model.
+A great option to start with plantar fasciitis relief when running is the Brooks Ghost model.
 The Ghost offers a 12 mm drop from heel to toe, which helps to put your weight more in the forefoot and away from the plantar in your heel.
 The Ghost offers a slightly wider toe-box by design to help get you a little more wiggle room in the fit, and has great cushioning to help make for soft and smooth travels.
 In case you feel the Ghost is too flexible, and you are getting a lot of agitation still in your plantar, then we would suggest trying our Dyad model.
 The Dyad will offer the same 12 mm drop benefit of the Ghost and work to keep your gait neutral but with some added stability.
 The Dyad helps to minimize excessive flex to the shoe and foot as you walk/run, which in turn can help to cut back on stress to your plantars.